dcurasi/dc-cookie-notice-bar/README.txt

 4. Go to Cookie Notice Bar for change the default options

+== Frequently Asked Questions ==

+= Can I contribute to the project? =

+If you want to contribute to the project please contact me (curasi.d87@gmail.com).
+This is the GitHub Repository [dc-cookie-notice-bar](https://github.com/dcurasi/dc-cookie-notice-bar).

 == Screenshots ==

 1. The admin panel

 == Changelog ==

+= 1.2.0 - 06/01/17 =
+* New - Added compatibility with Polylang
+* New - Added Italian translation

 = 1.1.1 - 24/10/16 =
 * Fix - Fix the style of the accepted button